 Like green, blue also represents the wood element, which supports growth and new beginnings.
-Deeper shades of blue are also connected to the Gen area of the feng shui bagua map.
-Gen represents knowledge and self-cultivation, so dark blue can be helpful in supporting an intention to deepen your skillfulness.
+Deeper shades of blue are also connected to the "gen" area of the feng shui bagua map.
+Gen represents knowledge and self-cultivation, so dark blue can help support an intention to deepen your skillfulness.

 Gray for Helpful People

 Gray also represents the metal element, so it is a supportive color for inviting more metal element qualities into your life.
-In addition, it’s the color associated with the Qian area of the feng shui bagua.
-Qian is all about helpful people and travel, so a gray front door can support your intention to invite helpful people and benefactors into your life or to travel more.
+In addition, it’s the color associated with the "qian" area of the feng shui bagua.
+Qian is all about helping people and travel, so a gray front door can support your intention to invite helpful people and benefactors into your life or to travel more.

-After you’ve chosen a color for your front door, make sure you use it!
-A lot of us don’t use our formal front doors, but it’s important to activate it by opening and walking through it regularly.
-Even if it’s not the entrance you use most often, try going out your front door when you go out to get the mail, for example.
+After you've chosen a color for your front door, make sure you use it.
+Many people don't use their formal front doors.
+It's essential to activate energy flow by opening and walking through them regularly.
+Even if it's not the entrance you use most often, try going out your front door when you go out to get the mail, for example.

-Finally, don’t forget to keep your freshly painted door clean.
-Part of having an inviting entryway is having a clean entryway.
-When you’re cleaning your home, take some time to wash your front door, including the hinges, knobs, and frame.
+Finally, don't forget to keep your freshly painted door clean.
+Part of having an inviting entryway is having a clean entry.
+When cleaning your home, take some time to wash your front door, including the hinges, knobs, and frame.

 What is the best color for a door, according to feng shui principles?